kevkaleido/kevs_blog1/src/content/blog/my-new-blog-post.md

 ### AI and Consciousness

- Lovelace never claimed machines would "think" as we do.
+ Lovelace never claimed machines would "think".
 Still, the more sophisticated AI becomes, the more the question brews on my mind: can machines ever become conscious?
 If they do, how will we differentiate between their "thoughts" and ours?
 Could we one day see the emergence of truly sentient AI, capable of original, independent thought? only time has this one to tell

 ## Managing the Future